sakaleatgithub/automate-aws-with-python/README.md

 # automate-aws-with-python
-Repository for Automating AWS with Python Lab
+Repository for Automating AWS with Python Lab *Automating AWS with Python*